Skip to content

 If you want to be considered for an IVA under our IP panel scheme, you usually need:

-• at least two different debts across at least two different creditors;
+• at least two different debts across at least two different creditors; and

-These criteria are a guide only.
 You may still be able to consider an IVA even if your circumstances fall outside of these guidelines.
 Contact us for advice.

 Lump sum IVAs